 Program

-At the 20th Salzburg Europe Summit, from October 20th to 22nd 2024, international experts will discuss current European topics.
+At the 21st Salzburg Europe Summit, from September 28th - 30th 2025, international experts will discuss current European topics.

 In lectures, panel discussions and joint evening events, internationally recognized experts and decision-makers from politics, business and science from home and abroad discussed current challenges and crises in Europe.